The Word Problem for One-relation Monoids: A Survey: Early results ( 1914 -- 1960 )

 In fact, that same paragraph by Thue provides another trivial case.
 Suppose $|u| > |v|$, and that $u$ is \textit{self-overlap free}, i.e. no non-trivial prefix of $u$ is also a suffix of $u$ (such a word is often called a \textit{hypersimple} word in the Soviet literature).
 Then the rewriting system with the single rule $u \to v$ is locally confluent, as there are no critical pairs; furthermore, it is terminating as $|u| > |v|$.
 By Newman's lemma \cite{Newman1942}, it is a finite complete rewriting system for the monoid, thus solving the word problem.
 This is essentially the idea behind Thue's proof, although this obviously has no reference to the \tc{1942} Newman's lemma.

 We pause at this moment to address a potentially misleading comment which has appeared in the literature.
 In \tc{1984}, Book \& Squier \cite{Book1984} proved that ``almost all'' one-relation monoids have decidable word problem.
 This claim is made specific in the following sense: for a positive integer $k$, fix an alphabet $A$ of size $k$.
 For a positive integer $n>1$ let $u_k(n)$ be the number of self-overlap free words in $A^\ast$.
-Then Book \& Squier proved that the ratio $u_k(n) / k^n$ tends to $1$ as $k, n \to \infty$.
-A quick thought together with this result yields that ``almost all'' one-relation monoids indeed have decidable word problem.
+Then Book \& Squier proved that the ratio $u_k(n) / k^n$ tends to $1$ as $k, n \to \infty$ (though note that this result was already observed by Nielsen \cite{Nielsen1973}, outside the context of one-relation monoids).
+A quick thought together with this result yields that ``almost all'' one-relation monoids have decidable word problem.

-This result is, unfortunately, less exciting than it first appears.
+This result is less exciting than it first appears, as the following analysis will indicate.
 Indeed, for fixed $k$, the ratio $u_k(n) / k^n$ does not tend to $1$ as $n \to \infty$.
-Indeed, for $k=2$, the ratio is approximately $0.2677868402...$ (see OEIS sequence $A094536$ \cite{OeisBifix}).
-Hence this argument can only be used to yield that around $27\%$ of two-generated one-relation monoids $\pres{Mon}{a,b}{u=v}$ have decidable word problem, which is not quite as exciting -- by comparison, the fraction of two-generated one-relation monoids $\pres{Mon}{a,b}{u=v}$ satisfying $|u|=|v|$ is quickly seen to be $\frac{1}{3}$.
+Indeed, for $k=2$, the ratio is approximately $0.2677868$ (see OEIS sequence $A094536$ \cite{OeisBifix}, and also Nielsen \cite{Nielsen1973} for other values of $k$).
+Hence this argument can only be used to yield that around $27\%$ of two-generated one-relation monoids $\pres{Mon}{a,b}{u=v}$ have decidable word problem, which is not quite as exciting -- by comparison, the fraction of two-generated one-relation monoids $\pres{Mon}{a,b}{u=v}$ satisfying $|u|=|v|$ is quickly seen, by summing a geometric series, to be $\frac{1}{3}$.
 The asymptotic argument by Book \& Squier (as beautiful as the statement might be) also ignores the wild and complex behaviour of one-relation monoids that we shall detail presently.
 It is hence not particularly useful as a tool for gaining insight into the word problem for \textit{all} one-relation monoids.
-In spite of this, Book \cite{Book1987} frames the above density result as strong evidence that the word problem is decidable for all one-relation monoids.
-We emphasise that this framing is not at all accurate.\footnote{Adian \cite[p.294]{Adian1993} has made a brief remark to the same effect.}
+In spite of this, Book \cite{Book1987} frames the above density result as strong evidence that the word problem is decidable for all one-relation monoids; we reiterate that, in view of the above analysis, this framing is not accurate.\footnote{Adian \cite[p.294]{Adian1993} has made a brief remark to the same effect.}

 Outside these trivial cases\footnote{Thue, with remarkable foresight, also provides some examples (see \cite[\S VIII]{Thue1914}) of other solvable word problems using what is clearly recognisable as a prototypical form of the Knuth-Bendix completion algorithm, half a century before this would be defined.}, the word problem for one-relation monoids appears to have laid untouched for some decades, with seemingly little interest in the problem.
 However, in the early \tc{1960}s, the Soviet mathematician S. I. Adian would begin working on this problem, and would thus begin the development that would transform the area into its modern form.